microsoft/SecCon-Framework/SecCon-4/Policies.md

-The policies enforced in SECCON 4 implement more sophisticated security configuration and controls.
+The policies enforced in SECCON 4 implement more sophisticated security configurations and controls.
 While they may have a slightly higher impact to users or to applications, they enforce a level of security more commensurate with the risks facing users with access to sensitive information.
-Microsoft recommends using the Rings methodology for these security configurations and controls, with a moderate timeline that is anticipated to be slightly longer than the process in SECCON 5.
+Microsoft recommends using the rings methodology for these security configurations and controls, with a moderate timeline that is anticipated to be slightly longer than the process in SECCON 5.